trustwallet/watchmarket/README.md

 This project consists of 2 main parts: Watchmarket observer and REST API

-Observer - service that periodically fetch latest data from external api (like coinmarketcap), parse it to the common data structure, set the parsed data to the cache (Redis)
+Observer - service that periodically fetch latest data from **data providers** (like coinmarketcap), parse it to the common data structure, set the parsed data to the cache (Redis)

 REST API - allows to get cached data through REST HTTP API

+### More details

+Current data providers: Coinmarketcap, BinanceDex, Compound, Fixer, Coingecko

+Data that is parsed through several data providers have a customizable priority